xfdingustc/cwac-camera/README.markdown

 such as send it over the Internet. `saveImage()` is called on a background thread, so you do not have to do your own asynchronous work.

+Another use for this is to find out when the saving is complete, so that you can use the resulting image.
+Just override `saveImage()`, chain to the superclass implementation, and when that returns, the image is ready for use.

 ### Choosing a DeviceProfile

 TBD